-If you understand how to look, though, you can find a whole new market of cost effective real estate.
-That’s why I’ve assembled this guide on how to discover foreclosure listings– so that your next house hunt can be a notified one.
+If you understand how to look, however, you can find a whole brand-new market of budget-friendly real estate.
+That’s why I’ve assembled this guide on how to find foreclosure listings– so that your next home hunt can be a notified one.

 What Is a Foreclosure or Bank Owned Home?